 The project is consistent with the AP zoning district regulations.
 A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.16.030) are permitted in the AP District subject to an approved use permit.
-The proposed project includes the renovation and expansion of the winery facility, construction of a new 16,428 square foot winery building, increases in production, employment, visitation, and the marketing program.
+The proposed project includes increases in employment, visitation, and the marketing program, as well as the addition of parking spaces and modifications to the internal driveway width.
 The project, as conditioned, complies with the Napa County Winery Definition Ordinance (WDO) and all other requirements of the Zoning Code as applicable.